 9) Click Launch site, for now, if you need additional settings, you can do it later.

 10) You are asked now to set up post Title and Description for your site.
 When you think of them, keep in mind that these two should include some keywords relevant to your niche.
 However, you don’t have to overthink this at the moment.
 You can edit and improve your title and description at any time later.

 11) Basically, it’s all done!
 Congratulations!
 You have a site with a name, you can now start creating your first post!

 4. Choose the Best WordPress Theme for your Blog

 You’ve created a WordPress blog, and it’s time to think about its looks.
 What determines the looks of your site, is called THEME.
 If you are going to make money on your blog, you should seriously consider an investment into a premium theme.
-In my blog I’m currently using the X-Theme, it’s extensively customized by Nuno, but if you like it, you can buy it from the developer on the Envato marketplace, like we did.
+In my blog I’m currently using Divi Theme on one of my blogs and the X-Theme on the other.

 Why would you pay for WordPress premium themes?

 1) SEO: Google prefers sites on premium themes

 The free blog templates, besides looking too basic, have another disadvantage that can affect your blog’s earning potential – Google doesn’t really appreciate blogs made on free themes as they usually look unprofessional and thus the sites made on them can’t compete against other websites.
 Sure, they can look nice the first time, but you will want to think of your long term plans.